sarpt/mpv-web-api/README.md

 - `dir` - []string - (default: current working directory) directories that should be scanned for media files.
 To specify more than one directory to be handled, multiple `--dir=<path>` arguments can be specified eg. `--dir=/path1 --dir=/path2`.
 The server will only handle paths provided by clients that start with one of the paths provided to `dir`.
 When not provided, current working directory for the process will be used to scan for media files.
 Recursive scan can be enabled with `--dir-recursive`.
 Watching for the changes to the provided directories can be enabled with `--watch-dir`.
 - `dir-recursive` - bool - directories provided to `--dir` (or working directory when `--dir` is not provided) will be checked recursively.
 - `mpv-socket-path` - string - (default: `/tmp/mpvsocket`) path to socket file used by MPV instance
+- `path-replacements` - []string - list of path replacements mappings that will be used when communicating with mpv process.
+The mapping entry takes form of a `<from>:<to>` string, eg. `/some/path:/replacement/path`.
+When provided multiple times, the order of specified arguments will be the order in which server applies replacements to the paths.
+When path matches multiple (or even all) replacements, then all of matching replacements will be applied.
 - `playlist-prefix` - []string - list of prefixes for playlist JSON files located in directories being handled by the server instance.
 For more informations on playlists please check related section.
 - `socket-timeout` - int - (defualt: `15`) maximum allowed time in seconds for retrying connection to MPV socket
 - `start-mpv-instance` - bool - (default: `true`) when set to true, `mpv-web-api` will create it's own MPV process.
 When set to false, `mpv-web-api` will only try to connect to MPV using file at `mpv-socket-path`.
 Particularly useful when trying to run `mpv-web-api` in docker and connecting to a local MPV instance